AaltoSciComp/scicomp-docs/training/scip/kickstart-2024.rst

 ---------------------

 This is a **livestream course with distributed in-person exercise and support**.
 Everyone may attend the **livestream** at https://twitch.tv/coderefinery, no registration needed, and this is the primary way to watch all sessions.
-Aalto has an **in-person exercise and support session** (location TBA), as do some other partners, and a **collaborative document** is used for a continuous Q&A session.
+Aalto sometimes an **in-person exercise and support session**, as do some other partners, and a **shared notes** is used for a continuous Q&A session.

 **Time, date:**  4 -- 6 June 2024 (Tue--Thu).
 11:50-16:00 EEST /
 10:50-15:00 CEST